bmarlow/Ansible-Satellite-Self-Service/1-Deploy_VMs_From_Satellite_with_Ansible/README.md

 ## Installing the Collection
 By default these collections are not distributed with Ansible, so we will need to install them.

-First we will need to update our ansible.cfg file with appropriate tokens for access to the Red Hat Certified collecitons.
+First we will need to update our ansible.cfg file with appropriate tokens for access to the Red Hat Certified collections.

 Go to <https://cloud.redhat.com> and navigate to **Automation Hub**.
-From there click the 'satellite' colleciton.
+From there click the 'satellite' collection.
 In the top right there is a button that says **Get API token**, click that.
 Click **Load token** then copy the long string provided.

 Now, edit your /etc/ansible.cfg file, so that it looks similar:
 ```